-It’s time to start planning your next big camping adventure, and whether you like to camp in groups or hike the old trail by yourself, sometimes it’s nice to sleep with a little privacy.
-Or perhaps you are looking for a lightweight option to do some long term alpine trekking.
+Whether you like to camp in groups or hike the old trail by yourself, you have to agree that sometimes it’s nice to sleep with a little privacy.
+Or, perhaps you are looking for a lightweight option to do some long-term alpine trekking.
+What ever the case is, your ultimate solution is the best solo tent you can find on the market.

 When you are deciding to go out on your first solo backpacking trip you need to look at how cold it gets during the season you are traveling in.
 Even if your sleeping back is a 3 season rating, you need your shelter to have the same ratings.